Nobber

 Nobber (Irish: an Obair, "the work") is a village in north County Meath, Ireland.
 It is on the Navan–Kingscourt road (R162), about 19 km north of Navan.
-This places the village about 60 km from the M50 motorway, the orbital motorway of Dublin.
 The village is in a townland and civil parish of the same name.

 The town of Kells is to the west, the town of Ardee to the east and the town of Kingscourt is to the north.
 Villages that border the parish are Kilmainhamwood, Moynalty and Kilbeg to the west, Castletown-Kilpatrick to the south and Drumconrath and Lobinstown to the east.

 The village of Nobber is built on the River Dee, the course of which was diverted around the village in the 19th century.
 A feature of the local geography is how the village is set within rolling hills called drumlins formed in the last glacial period.